-Whenever your dog gets wet, mats will tighten up, causing more pain and the constant pulling can cause ulcers on the skin.
-I have seen such bad knots and hair tangles that were virtually impossible to cut with sharp scissors as they were very close to the dog’s skin.
+Whenever your dog gets wet, knots will tighten up, causing more pain, and the constant pulling can cause ulcers on the skin.
+I have seen bad knots and hair tangles that were virtually impossible to cut with sharp scissors as they were very close to the dog’s skin.

 How to Get Knots Out of Pomeranian Dog Hair

 Some Pomeranian owners try to avoid grooming because they dislike handling mats.
 Generally speaking, if a mat is larger than your thumb, it must be treated carefully.

 A pom’s skin is thinner than a person’s and quite delicate.